 America’s students are losing out.
 The world is changing, jobs are evolving, and far too many students are simply not being prepared to be successful adults:

 - Seventy percent of eighth graders are not proficient in reading—and most will never catch up.

 - Every year, more than 1.2 million students drop out of high school.

-- Offering the GED test is a great options yet still many potential test takers don’t take advantage of existing GED online programs to get their diploma, this article explains the reasons.
+- Offering the GED test is a great option and more students should take advantage of existing free GED online programs such as classes offered by Covcell.

 - Many of those who do graduate are not ready for college, for the workplace and for life.

 We have to act now to improve education before more American students lose out on the best jobs, hurting our economy and impacting each and every one of us.

 They wanted a serious national debate on education reform where every presidential candidate would address three priorities that hold great promise for improving education: